River Liffey: Name

-Ptolemy's Geography (2nd century AD) described a river, perhaps the Liffey, which he labelled Οβοκα (Oboka).
-Ultimately this led to the name of the River Avoca in County Wicklow.
+While Ptolemy's Geography (2nd century AD) describes a river which he labels Οβοκα (Oboka), this is not the Liffey: ultimately it leads to the name of the River Avoca in County Wicklow.

+According to "Place Names from our Older Literature - IV." by Boswell, C. S. (1904 Connradh na Gaedhilge) the river takes its name from Magh Life, i.e. the plain of Kildare through which the Life flows.
+This in turn takes its name from Life, daughter of Canann Curthach, who eloped with and married Deltbanna mac Druchta, cup-bearer to Conaire Mór High King of Ireland.
+Life took a liking to this plain, and demanded that it should bear her name, and Deltbanna refused to serve any more drink to the men of Éire till the request was granted.

 The Liffey was previously named An Ruirthech, meaning "fast (or strong) runner".
 The word Liphe (or Life) referred originally to the name of the plain through which the river ran, but eventually came to refer to the river itself.
-The word may derive from the same root as Welsh llif (flow, stream), namely Proto-Indo-European lē̆i-4, but Gearóid Mac Eoin has more recently proposed that it may derive from a non-Indo-European word borrowed from the original language spoken in Ireland before the arrival of the Celts.
+The word may derive from the same root as Welsh llif (flood, flow, stream), namely Proto-Indo-European lē̆i-4, referring to the historic propensity of areas such as Phoenix Park in Dublin and Waterstown Park in Palmerstown to be inundated, but Gearóid Mac Eoin has more recently proposed that it may derive from a non-Indo-European word borrowed from the original language spoken in Ireland before the arrival of the Celts.
 It was also known as the Anna Liffey, possibly from an anglicisation of Abhainn na Life, the Irish phrase that translates into English as "River Liffey".
 James Joyce embodies the river in Finnegans Wake as "Anna Livia Plurabelle".